James Stewart: War career as pilot (1941–1946)

-A licensed civilian pilot, Stewart enlisted in the Army Air Forces early in 1941.
-After seeing action in Europe during WWII, he attained the rank of colonel and received several awards for his service.
-He was made brigadier general in the Air Force Reserve in 1959.
+A licensed civilian pilot, Stewart enlisted in the US Army Air Forces early in 1941, undertaking military flight training and becoming a commissioned officer and USAAF pilot.
+In January 1944 in the rank of captain, he was assigned to the 453rd Bombardment Group, 2nd Combat Bombardment Wing, Eighth Air Force operating out of East Anglia, England as a bomber pilot flying the B-24 Liberator.
+After seeing action in Europe during World War II, he attained the rank of colonel and received several awards for his service.
+He remained in the Army Air Forces Reserve after the end of World War II, which would become the Air Force Reserve when the US Air Force became an independent service in 1947.
+He was promoted to the rank of brigadier general in the Air Force Reserve in 1959.
 He retired from the service in 1968, at which time he was awarded the Air Force Distinguished Service Medal.
 President Reagan recounted at a White House briefing that he was corrected by Stewart himself after Reagan incorrectly announced he was a major general at a campaign event.

 Marriage and family

 In 1942, while serving in the military, Stewart met singer Dinah Shore at the Hollywood Canteen, a club mainly for servicemen.
 They began a romantic relationship and were nearly married in Las Vegas in 1943, but Stewart called off the marriage before they arrived, citing cold feet.
 After the war, Stewart began a relationship with Myrna Dell while he was filming The Stratton Story (1949).
 Although gossip columnists made claims that they were planning to marry, Dell said this was not true.

 Stewart's first interaction with his future wife, Gloria Hatrick McLean, was at Keenan Wynn's Christmas party in 1947.
 He had crashed the party and became inebriated, leaving a poor impression of himself with Hatrick.
-A year later, Gary Cooper and his wife Veronica invited Hatrick and Stewart to a dinner party, and the two began dating.
+A year later, Gary Cooper and his wife, Veronica, invited Hatrick and Stewart to a dinner party, and the two began dating.
 A former model, Hatrick was divorced with two children.
 Stewart and Hatrick were married at Brentwood Presbyterian Church on August 9, 1949, and remained married until her death from lung cancer in 1994.

 The couple purchased a home in Beverly Hills in 1951, where they resided for the rest of their lives.
 They also owned the Winecup Gamble Ranch in Nevada from 1953 to 1957.
 Stewart adopted Gloria's two sons, Ronald (1944–1969) and Michael (born 1946), and with Gloria he had twin daughters, Judy and Kelly, on May 7, 1951.
 Ronald was killed in action in Vietnam on June 8, 1969, at the age of 24, while serving as a lieutenant in the Marine Corps.